Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation

 \subsubsection{Fair redistribution}

-The methodology rooted in optimal transport, specifically the concept of the Wasserstein barycenter, as employed \cite{charpentier2023mitigating}, is predicated upon the implementation of monotone transformations concerning premiums within distinct sensitive groups while preserving the relative orderings of premiums within each group.
-Here, we will focus on a uniform premium adjustment conducted within each sensitive group.
-This approach leverages the adaptation of the flip-test as a means to define bias, thereby facilitating the division of premiums into two components: a fair share and a bias.
-The redistributed bias is subsequently apportioned to individual data points in an iterative fashion with the overarching objective of approaching a state in which, given the adjusted premiums, the quantified level of bias is minimized to the greatest extent possible.
+The methodology based on optimal transport, particularly the Wasserstein barycenter concept as utilized by \cite{charpentier2023mitigating}, involves implementing monotone transformations on premiums within distinct sensitive groups while maintaining the relative orderings of premiums within each group.
+Here, we'll focus on a uniform premium adjustment within each sensitive group.
+This approach adapts the flip-test to define bias, dividing premiums into fair shares and biases.
+The redistributed bias is then allocated to individual data points iteratively with the aim of minimizing bias given the adjusted premiums. \dcorr In this subsection, we will refer to $Y$ as premium to grasp the intuition behind our approach.
+The same reasoning can be made with any other continuous pricing outcome. \fcorr

-We introduce $\varepsilon$ to represent a measure of "fairness bias", which is defined as the difference between the estimated outcome $\widehat{y}$ and the fair premium $\widetilde{y}$.
+We introduce $\varepsilon$ to represent a measure of "individual fairness bias", which is defined as the difference between the estimated outcome $\widehat{y}$ and the fair premium $\widetilde{y}$.
 This estimation is initially determined by means of the quantity $\Delta_{\mathcal{V}}$, presented earlier.
 More specifically, we define $\varepsilon_i$ as $\Delta_{\mathcal{V}}^{i}$, as per the adaptation of the flip-test, which is elaborated upon in Section \ref{sec:2:3:2}.
 But here, instead of completely rectifying the disparity in the premium due to the initially quantified bias with the equation:

 we adopt a strategy of partial fairness correction.
 This is accomplished by employing the following expression:

 where $\eta$ is an hyperparameter constrained within the interval $[1,\infty)$, identical within a given group.
 When $\eta$ takes on a very large value, it corresponds to minimal correction, while as $\eta$ approaches 1, the level of correction is greater. $\eta$ was introduced because we noticed that correcting directly $\widehat{y}$ with $\varepsilon$ didn't lead to an increase of the fairness level.
 Individuals that had greater premiums than their neighborhood (as defined by the adapted flip-test) now had smaller premiums and vice versa.
 By bringing an individual's premium closer to the average premium of his opposite-gender neighbors, it potentially moves away from the premiums of other individuals whose neighborhood it made up.
 The conclusions of our first works were that a too brutal correction wasn't efficient and that it will be necessary to correct both subgroups smoothly and simultaneously.
 Thus, we decided to introduce an alternative algorithm where for a given level of $\eta$, we correct slowly and iteratively the two subgroup's premiums while recalculating at each iteration the new bias level $\varepsilon$.
 After the final iteration, we obtain